 As I edged myself down into the void I heard the grille being shut and bolted above my head, imprisoning me.
 Rung by invisible rung, I climbed downwards.
 When I reached the foot of the ladder, the rocking of the ship and the blackness that enveloped me made me reluctant to let go of it.
 I must have stood there silent and still for a few minutes, trying to compose myself and to gain a sense of my surroundings, alternating my gaze between the grille above, through which only the faintest light passed, and the dark confines around me.

-At length a voice from the darkness called out: ‘Welcome aboard!
+At length a man’s voice called out from the darkness: ‘Welcome aboard!
 Your hammock’s waiting for you over here.’
-This sudden outburst, in a cheery West Country accent, prompted a snigger from elsewhere in the shadows.
+This sudden outburst prompted a snigger from elsewhere in the shadows.

 I sat down and put my head in my hands.
 My mind swirled with emotions: fear, little short of abject terror; utter despair at the helplessness of my predicament; and bewilderment at what had just come to pass.
 Barely an hour earlier I had been fast asleep in my own bed, unaware of the bitter twist of fortune that was about to befall me.

-Some moments later a man spoke, his voice coming from the direction of the bow, perhaps the same voice that had spoken before.
+Some moments later, the first man spoke again.
 ‘So who are you then, friend?
 And where is this place?
 We’ve been at anchor for several hours, so I daresay you weren’t captured at sea.’

 I pondered for a moment how full and honest a response to give.
 I concluded that I had nothing to lose from telling the truth; my situation could hardly get worse.